Time and Teresa Golowitz: Plot

 Bluestone, a Broadway composer, dies of a heart attack.
 The Devil offers him one wish, with the entire universe and all time up for the taking, in exchange for his playing his music in Hell from time to time.
 Bluestone's wish is to "make it" with Mary Ellen Cosgrove, his high school sweetheart.

 Bluestone finds himself at a party in October 1948.
 However, despite his body being restored to adolescence, with his middle-age experience he now sees Mary Ellen as just a child.
 He spots Teresa Golowitz, a plain girl Mary Ellen invited to make herself look better.
 The Devil reminds Bluestone that Golowitz committed suicide that night and reveals that the reason was depression over her social isolation.

 Determined to prevent this, Bluestone tries talking to Teresa, but the other guests pull him away and get him to play "How About You?" on piano.
 Teresa spontaneously sings along, amazing the guests with her vocal talent.
 She shuns their praises and leaves the party.
 Bluestone follows and tries to convince her that her singing talent is of star quality and is her key to fitting in.
 In an effort to ensure her suicide attempt is averted, he asks her to promise to meet with him tomorrow to talk about her singing prospects, but she will not commit to it.
 He helps Mary Ellen fend off an unwanted paramour and gives her a friendly farewell.
 Right before he leaves, Teresa tipsily tells him she is getting a ride home with another girl from the party, thus avoiding her previous fate of stepping in front of a bus.

 Bluestone returns to the present and discovers that Teresa has become an award-winning singer, with Bluestone composing for her.
-The authorities in Heaven are upset about their altering the past, so he has to lay low for a while in Hell.
+The authorities in Heaven are upset about their altering the past, so he has to lie low for a while in Hell.
 Bluestone deduces that this was the Devil's plan all along, but the Devil insists it was only a side benefit and that he likes Teresa's singing.